mslegrand/pegr/README.md

 **parsing expression grammer**.
 The specification for the Peg grammar can be found at http://bford.info/pub/lang/peg.
 This software generates parsers based on that specification.
 By staying as close as possible to the original specification, we hope to provide a parsing solution which is language agnostic.
-That is, our hope is for a tool allowing one to concentrate on rule building, and not the nuances of a particular programming language.
+That is, our hope is for a tool allowing one to concentrate on rule building, and not the nuances of any particular programming language.

 Installation
 -----